mattruzicka/evolvable/README.md

 population.log_progress # => true
 ```

-The ```.evolvable_initialize(genes, population, object_index)``` is used by Evolvable::Population to initialize new objects.
+The ```.evolvable_initialize(genes, population, object_index)``` method is used by Evolvable::Population to initialize new objects.
 You can override it to control how your objects are initialized.
 Make sure to assign the passed in **genes** to your initialized objects.
 Here's an example implementation for when you want your imaginary friends to have names:

 ```ruby
 class ImaginaryFriend